somet3000/somet3000/README.md

 ### Hi, I'm Karthik!
 Nice to meet you!
-Welcome to my Github! 🌴😎
+Welcome to my GitHub! 🌴😎

 ---